Hey. Im Will. Thanks for joining me here at my home studio.

 What I want to talk to you about today is the buzz and that

 rattle and that nasty sound we get on the guitar.
-You know that
+Do you know that

 like this.
 Nasty stuff.

 my Skype students call me anyways.
-And coming at your point
+And coming from your point

 Here is that sound that we just heard.
 Im going to give